-This classic Southern comfort food actually originated in the coastal low country of South Carolina as a fisherman’s breakfast.
-After Craig Claiborne of The New York Times visited a popular restaurant there in 1985 that served it and subsequently wrote about it, this once humble regional dish gained national notoriety.
+Shrimp and grits, the classic Southern comfort food, originated in the coastal low country of South Carolina as a fisherman’s breakfast.
+Then in 1985, Craig Claiborne of The New York Times visited a popular restaurant there that served shrimp and grits.
+He subsequently wrote about it and this once humble regional dish gained national notoriety.

 It has now evolved into an iconic dish that appears on restaurant menus all across the South and practically every Southern home cook also has their own version.

 My version was inspired by a recipe from Emeril Lagasse, so it has a distinct New Orleans flair.

 Make the Cajun seasoning yourself, or try to find a good salt-free blend such as Penzeys so you can control the salt level.
 As with any spicy seasoning, adjust it to YOUR taste.
 What’s hot for one person can taste barely seasoned to another.

 - If you want to make this ahead of time, prepare to the point of adding the shrimp.
 Cool thoroughly and refrigerate.
 To serve, bring to a simmer in a saucepan, then add the shrimp and cook through.

 While we’re on the subject, please try to always use wild-caught American shrimp.
 Wild-caught American shrimp tastes better and has a superior texture.
-It’s all I will eat and the only shrimp I use for my customers.
+It’s the only type of shrimp I will eat and the only shrimp I use for my customers.